Someone purchased a Clean Bowl UV Sanitizing Light For Germ Free Toilets With LED Motion $38.95 USD 5 Minutes ago

 Someone purchased a My Task Buddy.
 A 10 in 1 Office & Home Office tool for every desk $99.95 USD 60 Minutes ago

-Turning war into peace, these mini bomb ball earrings carry a meaningful message and give back to a community once devastated by bombing.
+Turning war into peace, these statement chokers carry a meaningful message and give back to a community once devastated by bombing.
+With a very long cord, they can be worn multiple ways!

 Laos is the most heavily bombed country per capita in the world.
 From 1963-1973, Laos became an unwitting pawn during the Second Indochinese War.
 During this time, the US Air Force dropped a planeload of cluster bombs every eight minutes for nine consecutive years.
 Right after the war, villagers began gathering aluminum from exploded bombs and made it into spoons.
 The villagers were taught this skill by a family that relocated to Ban Naphia from Houaphan Province, further north.
 In the early days, five families produced the recycled bomb spoons.
 Today, there are approximately 13 families producing more than 150,000 spoons per year from war and non-war scrap aluminum.
 Production has expanded to include bracelets, earrings, and pendants.